Making sure that our patients are comfortable and have a good quality of life is a top priority for an oncologist.

 If you go through this checklist and determine that there is room for improvement, it's nothing to feel bad or guilty about.
 This is just about establishing a baseline, then determining what can be improved.

 And again, if you determine that your dog is in pain or feeling nauseous or otherwise unwell, call your vet and schedule a visit, don't put it off.
-We want him feeling better as soon as possible.
+We want him to feel better as soon as possible.

 Have questions about this article?
 Reach out!